Team-Archive-FUD/Study_Material_Drive/README.md

 ## 🙏 Acknowledgments

 - [Supabase](https://supabase.com) for the open-source database and authentication services.
-- Federal University Gombe – CSE404 Open Source Software Development course.
+- Federal University Dutse – CSE404 Open Source Software Development course.
 - The open-source community for inspiration and contributions.